indranildchandra/cursor-usage-vscode-extension/README.md

 ## Contributing

 We welcome contributions!
-Here's how to get started:
+For information on how to set up the development environment and run the test suite, please see our [Contributing Guide](CONTRIBUTING.md).

 ### Development Setup